kaspermarstal/plprql/README.md

 ```

 ### Execute PRQL queries
 You can run PRQL code directly with the `prql` function.
-This is useful for e.g. custom queries in ORMs:
+This is useful for e.g. custom queries in application code:

 ```sql
 select prql('from matches | filter player == ''Player1''')